Delivering for Nutrition in South Asia 2024 Conference: Reflections on Connecting the Dots for Improving Nutrition

 by Esha Sarswat, Julie Ghostlaw, Neha Kumar, Samuel Scott, Shreya Chakraborty and Swetha Manohar | January 17, 2025

-Even as it grapples with complex challenges, South Asia, the world’s most populous region, is home to inspiring exemplars of excellence in advancing nutrition.
-Every year, the Delivering for Nutrition (D4N) in South Asia Conference convenes a diverse array of stakeholders who bridge research, implementation, and policy to tackle nutrition challenges – as well as highlight examples of inspiration and success – across the region.
+Even as it grapples with complex food system challenges such as climate change and water scarcity, South Asia, the world’s most populous region with more than 2 billion people, is home to many notable examples of progress in advancing nutrition.
+Every year, the Delivering for Nutrition (D4N) in South Asia Conference convenes a diverse array of stakeholders who bridge research, implementation, and policy to tackle nutrition challenges—as well as highlight examples of inspiration and success—across the region.

-Setting the stage for the conference in his keynote, P. Sainath, Founder, People’s Archive of Rural India (PARI) reinforced the importance of equity in delivering nutrition to all.
-Specifically, he highlighted the incompatibility between supporting the marginalized and poor and endorsing policies that prioritize wealth concentration and economic inequality.
-“Grow inequality or nutrition, you cannot do both.”
+P. Sainath, Founder, People’s Archive of Rural India (PARI), reinforced the importance of equity in delivering nutrition to all in the keynote address—highlighting the incompatibility between supporting the marginalized and poor and endorsing policies that prioritize wealth concentration and economic inequality: “Grow inequality or nutrition, you cannot do both.”

-Building on P. Sainath’s call for equity in advancing nutrition, Thomas Zacharias, Chef and Founder, The Locavore explored how embracing local food traditions can contribute to these objectives.
-While Sainath underscored the need to challenge systemic inequalities, Zacharias emphasized thinking globally while acting locally, highlighting how food is not just about nutrients but also identity, culture, and connection.
+Thomas Zacharias, Chef and Founder, The Locavore, explored how embracing local food traditions can contribute to these objectives, emphasizing thinking globally while acting locally and explaining that food is not just about nutrients but also identity, culture, and connection.

-With the conference taking place in Sri Lanka, D4N also featured a plenary session that examined the country’s successes, challenges, and future directions.
-The session chair, Herath Gunatilake, Executive Director, The Centre for Poverty Analysis, noted that while Sri Lanka was once celebrated for its progress in poverty reduction, it now grapples with a severe economic crisis that has increased poverty, reduced meal frequency, and compromised meal quality, with significant and potentially generational nutritional consequences.
+The D4N plenary session examined the host country’s successes, challenges, and future directions.
+The session chair, Herath Gunatilake, Executive Director, Centre for Poverty Analysis, noted that while Sri Lanka was once celebrated for its progress in poverty reduction, it now grapples with a severe economic crisis that has increased poverty, reduced meal frequency, and compromised meal quality, with significant and potentially generational nutritional consequences.
 Discussions focused on the varied approaches for mitigating these challenges, from shock-responsive social protection measures to initiatives that tackle both demand and supply issues to ensure increased availability and affordability of healthy foods for consumers.

-Furthermore, researchers noted that, within health systems, community influencers are essential for successful nutrition interventions.
+On another front, researchers noted that health systems community influencers are essential for successful nutrition interventions.
 Building evidence on the feasibility and acceptability of nutrition interventions remains crucial, beyond just assessing their impacts.
 Key insights also emerged around the role of social protection in promoting nutrition and equity.
-Social behavior change communication (SBCC) was identified as a vital component of social protection programs, while the lack of sufficient data to estimate coverage and improve program targeting was highlighted as a significant challenge.
+In particular, social behavior change communication (SBCC) is a vital component of social protection programs, while the lack of sufficient data to estimate coverage and improve program targeting is a significant challenge.

 In a closing policy and program plenary session, speakers from India, Nepal, Bangladesh, and Pakistan emphasized the importance of strong coordination, demand-driven research, context-specific solutions for improving nutrition and food systems, and engaging the private sector and aligning its resources with sustainability goals.
-Geeta Sethi, Advisor and Global Lead for Food Systems, World Bank urged for aligning financing with food system priorities.
-Specifically, she highlighted the need to repurpose $800 billion in subsidies, much of which supports sugar and grains, to promote agricultural and dietary diversity.
-She also stressed increasing agriculture’s share of climate finance, currently only 4% of $660 billion annually, despite the sector contributing 30% of global emissions.
+Geeta Sethi, Advisor and Global Lead for Food Systems, World Bank, urged that financing be aligned with current food system priorities—specifically, redirecting the $800 billion in annual global spending on agricultural subsidies, much of which supports sugar and grains, to promote agricultural and dietary diversity.
+She also stressed the importance of increasing agriculture’s share of climate finance, which is currently only 4% of the $660 billion annual total, even as the sector contributes 30% of global greenhouse gas emissions.

-In the closing session, Shakuntala Thilsted, Director for Nutrition, Health, and Food Security Impact Area Platform, CGIAR and Shahidur Rashid, Director, South Asia, IFPRI recognized D4N as a key effort for deliberating about key issues affecting food security and nutrition in South Asia, and noted that the conference discussions have provided a strong foundation for continuing these conversations at global events in 2025, such as Nutrition for Growth in Paris and the UN Food Systems Summit.
+In the closing session, Shakuntala Thilsted, Director for Nutrition, Health, and Food Security Impact Area Platform, CGIAR, and Shahidur Rashid, IFPRI South Asia Director, recognized D4N as a key effort for deliberating about key issues affecting food security and nutrition in South Asia, and noted that the conference discussions have provided a strong foundation for continuing these conversations at global events in 2025, such as Nutrition for Growth in Paris in March, and the UN Food Systems Summit Stocktaking Moment in Addis Ababa, Ethiopia, in July.

 Overall, D4N2024 underscored the vital importance of connecting the dots across systems—bringing together people, ideas, and evidence—to address the complex challenges facing food systems in South Asia.
 The conference remains a catalyst for change, fostering dialogue and inspiring action toward healthier and more equitable food systems, with potential to be expanded to other regions in the future.